Been injured at work? We’re here to help you

-The attorneys in our office have over forty years’ combined experience representing injured workers in Minnesota Workers’ Compensation cases.
-If you were injured at work or if you have a medical problem that developed over time due to your work, you may be entitled to wage loss, medical treatment, payment for a percentage of disability, help in finding a job, or retraining.
+If you were injured at work or have a medical problem that developed over time due to your work, you may be entitled to wage loss, medical treatment, payment for a percentage of disability, help in finding a job, or retraining.

-Q: I got hurt at work, and now my boss cut my hours.
+Q: I got injured at work, and now my boss cut my hours.
 Work comp is paying my medical bills, but my house payment is behind.
 What can I do?

 A: In most cases, you will be entitled to 2/3 of the difference between what you were earning when you got hurt and what you earn now;as long as the cut in hours was due to your injury or restrictions.